knbknb/hacker-news-summarizer/README.md

 ### Recommended

-Also install and run Simon Willison's `llm` CLI tool.
+Also install and run Simon Willison's [`llm` CLI tool](https://til.simonwillison.net/llms/claude-hacker-news-themes).
 It is Python-based and can be installed with `pip install llm`.
 It is a great tool to get a better understanding of the OpenAI API output.

 It works similarly to this script, but provides a more high-level view of the HN Thread output.
 Well-summarized comments are shown in a more readable way.

-A shellscript [`hn-summary-simonw.sh`}(script_attic/hn-summary-simonw.sh) wrapping the `llm` command is provided in the `script_attic` directory.
+A shellscript [`hn-summary-simonw.sh`](hn-summary-simonw.sh) wrapping the `llm` command is provided in the root directory of this repo.

 ### TODO